 For practicing letting out a loud voice, start by knowing how bi your voice actually is.
 Have your ever heard your own voice on a video camera or some other recording device and thought your own voice, which you supposedly should know well, sounds so weird?
 That is the actual voice that you make.
 Everyone, other than yourself, hears that voices are your voice.

 Because your own voice vibrates inside your skull, you hear it differently from how it is heard by others.
 This means that even if you think you are speaking with reasonable volume, others may find your voice to be too quiet.
-Recent smartphones usually have a voice-recording ap, so try recording your voice and listen to it.
-You might find out that your voice is smaller than what you thought.
+Recent smartphones usually have a voice-recording app, so try recording your voice and listen to it.
+You might find out that your voice is softer than you expect.

 - Open your mouth wide